fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 ## Stream and Observable

-fluth-vue enhances fluth's Stream and Observable by adding ref, toCompt and render methods.
+fluth-vue enhances fluth's Stream and Observable by adding toCompt and render$ methods.

 **Type**